XenyxNZ/Arma-3-Performance-Guide/README.md

 ### Why it's not great

-Arma 3 is built on Bohemia's Real Virtuality engine, and contrary to popular belief, it does actually utilize multithreading for many things.
-However it still suffers from severe performance bottlenecks in critical aspects due to limitations in its design.
-This is why even the most modern, high-end systems sometimes struggle to run Arma 3 at high frame rates 10+ years after its release.
+Arma 3 is built on Bohemia's Real Virtuality engine, and contrary to popular belief, it does utilize multithreading for many things.
+However, it still suffers from severe performance bottlenecks in critical aspects due to limitations in its design.
+This is why even the most modern, high-end systems can still struggle to run Arma 3 at high frame rates 10+ years after its release.

 ## Choice of hardware

 **CPU**

 Arma 3 is very responsive to CPU core performance, as well as cache size.
-Nowadays it is possible to get very good out-of-the-box frame rates using a CPU which utilizes AMD's 3D V-Cache technology - these CPUs have significantly more on-board memory (cache), which is used to store frequently accessed data.
+Nowadays it's possible to get very good out-of-the-box frame rates using a CPU which utilizes AMD's 3D V-Cache technology - these CPUs have significantly more on-board memory (cache), which is used to store frequently accessed data.
 The more cache memory a CPU has, the more performance-sensitive data can be stored in it, as opposed to fetching it from RAM, which is significantly slower by comparison.

 As mentioned above, an AMD CPU with 3D V-Cache is *highly* recommended for your next PC build, or upgrade.
 These CPUs not only greatly improve performance in Arma 3, but also almost every other game.
 Even if you are on an older AM4 socket system, you can still reap the benefits of this technology with a 5800X3D, 5700X3D or 5600X3D.